Learn how to make Oobleck for sensory play and science activities with this quick 2-ingredient recipe!

 I started by dumping a generous amount of cornstarch onto a baking sheet.
 I didn’t measure but it was probably a cup and a half.

-I gave the hooligans a minute to explore the starch with their hands.
+I gave the hooligans a minute to explore the cornstarch with their hands before adding any water.
 The fine powder feels so silky and soft.

-Then I poured about a cup of water onto the tray, and asked them to mix it and mash it together with their hands.
+Then I poured about a cup of water onto the tray, and I had the kids mix it together with the cornstarch with their hands.

 Squeeze it together, and you get a solid lump.

-The girls loved it when I scooped a big handful of goop and held it up high, and let it drizzle down over their hands.
-They’d grab for the gooey strands of goop and watch as their own grasp would turn them back into solid form again.
+The girls loved it when I held a big handful of Oobleck up high and let it drizzle down over their hands.
+They’d grab for the goopy strands and watch as their own grasp would turn them back into solid form again.

 What a wonderful, hands-on way to explore the properties of cornstarch and water!

-Cleaning up our goop experiment was a breeze!
-It all washed away in seconds with a spray from the garden hose!
+Cleaning up our Oobleck was a breeze!
+It washed away in seconds with a spray from the garden hose!